Phindulo60/Advanced-Analysis-of-Algorithms/README.md

 # Advanced-Analysis-of-Algorithms
-This repository will consist of all the programming assessments i had for a Wits University honours course(Data Visualization and Exploration)
+This repository will consist of all the programming assessments i had for a Wits University honours course(Advanced Analysis of Algorithms)

 ## Congo Game Design and Implementation